Is Dualism a Convincing Theory of the Mind?

 Kim: The Causal Exclusion Argument

 - Jaegwon Kim refines this as the causal exclusion argument.
 Given physical causal closure, mental properties are redundant because the physical explanation is already complete without them.
-If mental properties are genuinely distinct from physical properties, there are only two options: either mental properties are causally efficacious — in which case they overdetermine physical effects alongside their physical causes, which is implausible — or mental properties are causally redundant, doing no causal work at all - This forces property dualists into epiphenomenalism: the view that mental properties are causally inert byproducts of physical processes, like the shadow of a moving object.
+If mental properties are genuinely distinct from physical properties, there are only two options: either mental properties are causally efficacious — in which case they overdetermine physical effects alongside their physical causes, which is implausible (it would mean every action has two complete sufficient causes, the kind of systematic coincidence we reject everywhere else) — or mental properties are causally redundant, doing no causal work at all - The second horn forces property dualists into epiphenomenalism: the view that mental properties are causally inert byproducts of physical processes, like the shadow of a moving object.
 The grimace is caused entirely by neural firing; the painfulness of the pain does nothing

 : Why Epiphenomenalism Fails